 With the ability to change the colour temperature of the lighting from cool to warm white, these dim to warm downlights can be controlled via a dimmer knob.
 This means that you can easily change the function or ambience of your room with ease.
 You can shop our range of Dim to Warm Downlights here.

 CRI of Downlights

 This is due to the Colour Rendering Index (CRI) of the lighting.
-Colour rendering Index, also known as CRI is the measurement of how colours look under a light source when compared with sunlight.
+The Colour Rendering Index, also known as CRI is the measurement of how colours look under a light source when compared with sunlight.
 A CRI of 100 perfectly matches sunlight.
-Read more about CRI in our article: What is Colour Rendering Index?

 The UK lighting supply market is dominated by low CRI LED downlight products.
 In 2020 it was estimated that over 90% of domestic downlights available on the UK market provided a CRI of less than 82.
 If choosing LED downlights, be sure to look for high CRI downlights- at least 95.
 Read more about High CRI downlights here.